Kr191/face-scanning-/README.md

    The app detects faces in real time and sends frames to the backend only when a face is detected.

 3. **Attendance logging:**
    When a recognized user logs in, their attendance and image are recorded (only once per session).
+Once you log in already it will navigate you to inside web page

 4. **View processed images:**
-   The processed image (with overlays) is displayed for a short time after successful recognition.
+   The processed image is displayed for a short time after successful recognition.

 ---